capensis/canopsis/doc/sakura/TR/tr__alarm.rst

-   ticket, ``declareticket`` step or ``assocticket`` step or ``None`` if no ticketing informations resolved, timestamp of resolution or ``None`` if alarm is still on going steps, array of steps (see data models bellow)
+   ticket, ``declareticket`` step or ``assocticket`` step or ``None`` if no ticketing informations resolved, timestamp of resolution or ``None`` if alarm is still on going steps, array of steps (see data models bellow) tags, array of tag (as strings) used for filtering

 .. _TR__Alarm__DataModel__StateInc: